rwaight/actions/test/get-next-semver/README.md

 See the `inputs` configured in the [action.yml](action.yml) file.

+#### pre-release-id

+The Pre-release identifier (only for pre-release builds).
+The only supported pre-release syntax is "rc" at this time.
+* required: false
+* default: `rc`

+#### release-type

+The release type, should be one of: major, minor, patch, or prerelease.
+The only supported pre-release syntax is "rc" at this time.
+* required: true
+* default: `not-set`

+#### my_action_debug:

+Determine if the workflow should run debug tasks, defaults to false.
+* required: false
+* default: `false`

 ### Outputs

-See the `inputs` configured in the [action.yml](action.yml) file.
+See the `outputs` configured in the [action.yml](action.yml) file.

+#### current-release-version

+The current release version in the repo.

+#### next-release-version

+The next release version in the repo.

 ## Example Usage

-Create a file named `.github/workflows/bump-json-version.yml` with the following:
+Create a file named `.github/workflows/get-next-semver.yml` with the following:
 ```
 name: Get Next Semver
 run-name: Get Next Semver